Delays hit high-profile competition to resurrect Crystal Palace

 Arup director Jerome Frost, who was in charge of design and regeneration at the 21012 Olympic Games, said no architect had been appointed to the scheme but he added that the historic importance and sensitivity of the scheme would favour a ‘big UK architect’.

-Plans include a modern glass replica of Caxton’s iconic palace
+Plans include a modern glass replica of Paxton’s iconic palace

 To head off inevitable concerns about how the development will affect the much-loved park, Frost committed to restoring the 180-acre space to its former Victorian glory.
 He also confirmed that provision for housing made in an earlier masterplan by German firm Latz & Partners’ had been ditched.